By Clair Robins

-Using the CandyStore.com jelly bean sales data from the last nine years and SurveyMonkey and Facebook polls of over 10,000 candy fans, we ranked the most loved jelly bean flavors in all 50 states and the 32 most popular flavors nationally (weighting sales and survey data at 90/10 respectively).
+Using the CandyStore.com jelly bean sales data from the last 10 years and SurveyMonkey and Facebook polls of over 12,000 candy customers and followers, we ranked the most loved jelly bean flavors in all 50 states and the 32 most popular flavors nationally.
+We weighted sales and survey data at 90/10 respectively, and favored recent sales data over older data.
 Here are our results.

-We ranked the top 30 jelly bean flavors rankings across the country based on over 10,000 votes and nearly a decade of jelly bean sales data.
+We ranked the top 30 jelly bean flavors rankings across the country based on over 12,000 votes and over a decade of jelly bean sales data.

-Apparently, you can’t knock a classic.
-Black licorice was one of the original Jelly Belly jelly bean flavors back in the 1970s and still reins supreme to this day.
+Black licorice was one of the original Jelly Belly jelly bean flavors back in the 1970s and reigned supreme as the #1 favorite …until this year.
+It’s a classic.

 Refreshing watermelon jelly beans are irrefutably delicious.
-That’s why we’re not surprised this classic jelly bean flavor is the third most popular in America.
+That’s why we’re not surprised this classic jelly bean flavor is the fourth most popular in America.

 This light, sweet, and delicate flavor has proven itself to be a crowd fave.
 If you haven’t given juicy pear jelly beans a chance, grow a pear and try some!